Neck Traction Can Be An Effective Therapy For Neck Problems

 Technological advances with newer methods and neck traction devices for home use are now easier to use, more comfortable, safer and more effective.
 They range from general use by lifting the weight of the head off the neck while sitting, to more specific and effective methods used while lying on the back which can help to restore the natural neck posture.

 Newer designing makes it easier to stretch and increase the length of muscles, while separating cervical joints, and this may induce effective relief related to discomfort and inflammation associated with many neck issues.
-Mild traction may exercise neck muscles improving blood circulation, where stronger traction forces decreases constriction of joints, taking pressure from pinched nerves and disc herniations.
+Mild cervical traction may exercise neck muscles improving blood circulation, where stronger traction forces decreases constriction of joints, taking pressure from pinched nerves and disc herniations.
 The air neck traction provides the most force and has the greatest variability in sizing with a comfortable and easy to use design.

-The home neck traction is the most effective means to restore correct posture because it uses extension during therapy.
+Home neck traction is the most effective means to restore correct posture because it uses extension during therapy.
 It is important to know if there are any problems with extending your neck or tilting it back.
 Please review neck stretches to show how to test for extension.
 If this causes any dizziness or increase in pain then extension devices may not be the right ones for you.
-If there are no problems with extension or if it feels good, then either of these neck traction devices along with the neck exercises would be useful to aid in the restoration of the normal neck curve and posture.
+If there are no problems with extension or if it feels good, then either of these neck stretcher devices along with the neck exercises would be useful to aid in the restoration of the normal neck curve and posture.

 Restoring the proper curve is an important part of helping neck pain.
 The loss of the normal curve leaves you 4 times more vulnerable to pain.
 Loss of this curve is promoted by poor neck posture and according to a November article is Spine Journal, 33(23) 2008, loss of the neck curve can accelerate disc degeneration.
 The article further states that restoring the normal curve should be considered to prevent degeneration and deterioration of symptoms.
 This is the goal for neck traction combined with extension in the 2 traction products noted above.